Stock market today: More drops for big tech stocks keep dragging Wall Street lower

 NEW YORK (AP) — Wall Street is again feeling the downside of hitching so hard onto a handful of meteoric Big Tech stocks.
-Drops for some of the market's most influential companies on Thursday are dragging indexes lower but also masking some stability underneath the surface.
+The market’s most influential companies are leading a broad slide in stock indexes Thursday afternoon.

-The S&P 500 was 0.8% lower in midday trading, even though the majority of stocks in the index were rising.
-The Nasdaq composite, which is stuffed with big technology stocks, dropped 1.1% to lead the market lower and follow up on its worst day since 2022.
-The Dow Jones Industrial Average was down 230 points, or 0.6%, as of 11:50 a.m.
+The S&P 500 was 0.7% lower in afternoon trading, with technology sector stocks the biggest drag on the benchmark index.
+The Nasdaq composite, which is stuffed with big technology stocks, dropped 0.9%, extending its losses following its worst day since 2022.
+The Dow Jones Industrial Average was down 378 points, or 0.9%, as of 2:02 p.m.
 Eastern time.

-The heaviest weights on the market included drops of 2.3% for Apple, 1.8% for Microsoft and 3% for Amazon.
+The heaviest weights on the market included drops of 1.8% for Apple, 1.4% for Microsoft and 2.3% for Amazon.
 These and a handful of other mega-sized tech-oriented stocks had been screaming higher, almost regardless of what the economy or interest rates were doing, in large part because of a frenzy around artificial-intelligence technology.
-Nvidia, which has soared nearly 140% this year, has been the phenomenon's poster child.
+Nvidia, which has soared more than 140% this year, has been the phenomenon's poster child.

 Such momentum for a small group of stocks that came to be known as the "Magnificent Seven" helped prop up the rest of the U.S. stock market and drive it to records early this year, even when other companies were struggling under the weight of high interest rates.